 Always take heed of the flag system.
 Do not swim if the flag is red, and exercise extreme caution if a purple flag (indicating a marine pest) is flying.

-If ‘better’ means cheaper than definitely the public beach but if you want comfortable changing facilities and sun lounger service with excellent food and alcoholic beverages, it has to be either Yas Beach, a hotel beach or a private beach club!
+If ‘better’ means cheaper than definitely the public beach, but if you want comfortable changing facilities and sun lounger service with excellent food and alcoholic beverages, it has to be either Yas Beach, a hotel beach or a private beach club!

-Before you go… Important things to consider planning a trip to Abu Dhabi
+Before you go… Important things to consider when planning a trip to Abu Dhabi

 Take me back to the Abu Dhabi Travel Blog